vnsmn/interview/j2se/concurrency/readme.md

 # Concurrency

-1. *The following block of code creates a CopyOnWriteArrayList, adds elements to it, and prints the contents:
+`1`. *The following block of code creates a CopyOnWriteArrayList, adds elements to it, and prints the contents:*
-*

 ```java
 CopyOnWriteArrayList<Integer> cowList = new CopyOnWriteArrayList<>();